FST Format #

 KEY|0 AVATAR_LOGSAVE_STOP

-Indentation is critical.
-The state name line should have no indent, and the transition description line should be indented.
+Indentation is important.
+State-name lines must have no indentation; transition lines must be indented.
 This is mandatory.

 name1 name2: